xanzhu/Xanzhu.com/content/en/blog/phishing-on-youtube.md

 This has been happening for a very long time it follows the structure of the same video thumbnail, same video and similar website design.
 The advertisers promoting these scams are verified on YouTube's Advertiser platform and are usually the same set of people.

-<Media source="/images/blog/PS/j2-3.png" alt="Youtube's Ad Reporting Dialog Box with information about advertiser and options to report or block"></Media>
+<Media source="/images/blog/PS/j2-2.png" alt="Youtube Comment section where the advertiser comments a link to a phishing website"></Media>

 Reviewing the advertiser's ads through Google's Transparency service there are no ads found from the user.
 The YouTube channel that hosts the videos often gets taken down and replaced with a similar channel.